-The church described in this story is within 30 miles from where I live now.
+The church described in this story (update: link no longer active) is within 30 miles from where I live now.
 Bells waking up the neighborhood aren't the problem with this particular church.
 They have a "praise band" that plays every week, sometimes late into the night.
 Can you imagine trying to sleep when your bedroom was only 50 feet from this church?
 Again, their worship and/or celebration is given more importance than the sleep of the hardworking residents nearby.

 That a Christian church here in Mississippi would be loud and inconsiderate of their neighbors is not surprising.
 What is surprising is that someone actually dared to complain about it.
 Come on buddy, do you really expect us to believe that your sleep is more important than hundreds of people gathering each week to loudly proclaim their devotion to something that probably doesn't exist?
 Obviously, you aren't a good Christian!
 If you were, you'd be there with them and not trying to sleep.
 How dare you persecute these poor Christians by expecting them to respect others!